artist bio

 making this work feels, to me, optimistic and reassuring. a reminder that life only ends if we assume the story is about us. i hope that optimism translates through the functionality of work that can pass forward and forward and forward.

-so, welcome to post-human earth. as homewares.
+so, welcome to a welcoming post-human earth. as homewares.

 and also houses for rats, and fish, that look old. and will last until they are.